barrykooij/what-the-file/readme.txt

 1. What The File shows you what template file is used.

 == Changelog ==

+= 1.1.2 =
+* Fixed admin url bug caused when WordPress is installed in a subdirectory

 = 1.1.1 =
 * Small meta information changes.